BeissingerLab/BeissingerLab.github.io/People.md

 #### Alex Gregory, Undergraduate Researcher

 Alex is honing his bioinformatics skills to align and call SNPs from sequence data.
 His work is contributing to our research into the genomic response to selective forces using experimental evolution.
-He is a Senior majoring in Biology at Mizzou.
+He is a Senior at Mizzou.

 <br><br><br><br><br>